 Microlearning brings the Goldilocks principle to the world of eLearning, guided by the ‘just in time’ and ‘just enough’ rules.
 Unlike traditional structures, where learning material can very often be arbitrary, microlearning content is presented at the right time when employees are primed to learn.
 With custom content features, the opportunities are endless, from time-released training and onboarding to on-the-job training.

-High-engagement, learner-centred, bite-sized content not only enables learners to better retain information but has much stronger outcomes in the transfer and transformation of knowledge.
-We have come to understand over the years that rote learning provides very little long-term gain for much short term pain.
-Any eLearning platform needs to contend with the fact that we are dealing with humans, not machines, and as the Ebbinghaus Forgetting Curve indicates, on average we forget 80 per cent of any new content learnt within a thirty day period.
+High-engagement, learner-centered, bite-sized content not only enables learners to better retain information but has much stronger outcomes in the transfer and transformation of knowledge.
+We have come to understand over the years that rote learning provides very little long-term gain for much short-term pain.
+Any eLearning platform needs to contend with the fact that we are dealing with humans, not machines, and as the Ebbinghaus Forgetting Curve indicates, on average we forget 80 percent of any new content learned within a thirty-day period.

 There’s no doubt that microlearning gives learners the biggest bang for their educational buck in terms of providing training that is both nutritious and palatable (or even, delicious).
 Think of the ever-popular Crash Course YouTube channel, offering its own style of microlearning (from astrophysics to World History) in the form of episodic content as engaging as any hit Netflix series.